revagomes/website/designs/blog/14-deploying-to-linode.md

 If you're going to be installing something like [mongodb][5], 64-bit is [highly recommended][6].
 If you're going to be using [redis][7] heavily, [maybe you want 32-bit][8].
-The choice is up to you and it's possible to wipe the VPS later and pick a different option, but that could be time you don't have.
+The choice is up to you and it's possible to wipe the VPS later and pick a different option, but that could take time you don't have.

 [4]: http://www.linode.com/faq.cfm#which-distributions-do-you-offer
 [5]: http://www.mongodb.org/